“Love grows. Lust wastes by Enjoyment and the Reason are that one spring from a Union of Souls, and the other from a Union of Sense.” – William Penn

 I became his strongest support in his pursuit of his passion for singing.
 When all of our friends and his family were against his singing in pubs and eateries, I stood by him till he established himself.
-So both of us committed undying and deep friendship to each other.
+So both of us committed undying and deep friendship with each other.
 Best friends for life!
 We would show the world that a man and a woman are capable of pure deep friendship!

 Though we had our physical needs, we decided that was not something we would bring into our friendship ever.
 So he would tell me of his escapades and I would tell him of my fantasies, and we would have a healthy and hearty laugh over it, till Sharmila came into the picture.

 Sharmila.
 My childhood bestie.
 She was my lifeline during my tumultuous married life.
-My motivator till I got my full time motivator in Dipankar.
+My motivator till I got my full-time motivator in Dipankar.
 Nothing was hidden from her.
 All of my secret fantasies, even of Dipankar, which I kept under wraps from everyone but her.
-She is a doctor of medicine in the US of A, and seemed to have all the answers that I needed.
+She is a doctor of medicine in the US of A and seemed to have all the answers that I needed.
 A total fun person.
-She would visit me once in every 6 months just to unwind.
+She would visit me once every 6 months just to unwind.
 This was our precious time of togetherness when we would catch up with each other, go to spas, watch movies, go clubbing, get drunk, and spend nights at the fancy hotels she would stay in.
 Both of us would look forward eagerly to this time away from work and family pressures.

 At one shot I lost both of my besties.
 Both of my support systems gone at one go.